JozzefBar/BoardChamp-app/README.md

 - [x] Confirmation of actions, such as deleting a session, etc. - to save if someone missclicks
 - [x] Change colors for data entry in create/edit session - if the user has dark mode it is not clearly visible - *(dark theme and light theme added)*
 - [x] In session editing there is no validation for player's position.

+## ⏳ Functionality that was planned but not done